-115.66 - Preservation of ability to protect inmates from contact with abusers

-- □ Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - □ Does Not Meet Standard (requires corrective action)

-The security agreement effective January 14, 2014 covers the discipline of staff on Page 13 article 7.
+115.66 - Preservation of ability to protect inmates from contact with abusers ☐ Exceeds Standard (substantially exceeds requirement of standard) X Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) ☐ Does Not Meet Standard (requires corrective action) The security agreement effective January 14, 2015 covers the discipline of staff on Page 13 article 7.
 Contracts were reviewed the PREA language was included in the contract.

-All new and renewed contracts will be identified as PREA covered contracts when appropriate.
-These contracts will include the following language to ensure compliance with 28 C.F.R.
+All new and renewed contracts are identified as PREA covered contracts when These contracts will include the following language to ensure appropriate. compliance with 28 C.F.R.
 Part 115, "The contract/vendor(s) will comply with the national standards to prevent, detect, and respond to prison rape under the Prison Rape Elimination Act (PREA), Federal Rule 28 C.F.R.
-Part 115.
-The contractor/vendor(s) will also comply with all of the Florida Department of Corrections' (FDC) policies and procedures that relate to PREA."

-Procedure 205.002 page 15

-115.67 - Agency protection against retaliation
+Par 115. contractor/vendor(s) will also comply with all of the Florida Department of Corrections' (FDC) policies and procedures that relate to PREA."
+Procedure 205.002 page 15 115.67 - Agency protection against retaliation

-- □ Exceeds Standard (substantially exceeds requirement of standard) - X Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)
+☐ Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (requires corrective action)

-The assigned classification staff is designated as responsible individual to monitor retaliation after any reported incident.
+The Senior Classification Officer is designated as responsible individual to monitor retaliation after any reported incident.
+A computer program sets an appointment date for review of the inmate record.
+The inmate is brought in for interview as well as records review.
 Inmates or staff is monitored for up to 90 days for retaliation.
 Monitoring includes status checks, reviewing disciplinary reports, housing or program changes and any negative job performance awards.